Chess Variant

 Hexes Chess

-The big difference between orthodox chess and hexes chess is the shape of the spaces that the pieces sit on.
-Instead of the traditional four sided squares hexes chess uses six sided hexagons.
 The changes this feature brings to the nature of the battle are profound.
-There is a third set of spaces to do battle on instead of just two!
+There are 3 sets of spaces to do battle on instead of just 2!

 What is your favorite Chess Variant?